birdLark/birdLark.github.io/faq/faq.md

 <img src="/doc/image/faq.assets/azkaban.png" alt="img"  />

-**FAQ 6.** Does SeaTunnel have a case of configuring multiple sources, such as configuring  elasticsearch and hdfs in source at the same time?
+**FAQ 6.** Does LarkMidTable have a case of configuring multiple sources, such as configuring  elasticsearch and hdfs in source at the same time?

 ```
 env {